FAQs How do I register to vote?

 You can check your current voter registration information online.
 Please remember that you only have to register once.
-The only reason your voter registration would ever be removed without your request is due to you moving and registering in another county, committing a felony or death.
+The only reason your voter registration would ever be removed without your request is due to you moving and registering in another county, death or going inactive for two federal elections.

 How do I change my address or political party affiliation?